The following experiments could and should be appropriately modified in order to test various experimental

 The empirical discovery of hitherto unknown physical interaction between angular momentum of a freely spinning gyroscope and Earth’s magnetic and electric fields.

-All we need to perform this experiment is a gyroscope with a vertical support, magnetic shielding cage, and a Faraday cage.
+All we need to perform this experiment is a gyroscope with a vertical support, magnetic shielding, and a Faraday cage.

-According to our hypothesis, there will be a measurable time difference between a freely spinning gyroscope inside, and outside the cages.
+According to our hypothesis, there will be a measurable time difference between a freely spinning gyroscope inside, and outside the shielding.

-A gyroscope freely spinning inside the cages will come to rest in less time than when spinning outside them —
+A gyroscope freely spinning inside the shielding will come to rest in less time than when spinning outside it.

-The reason for this effect is that the gyroscope inside two cages will be spinning in reduced strength of Earth’s magnetic and electric fields, which in turn reduces the strength of the Abraham-Magnus force acting upon it.
+The reason for this effect is that the gyroscope inside the shielding will be spinning in reduced strength of Earth’s magnetic and electric fields, which in turn reduces the strength of the Abraham-Magnus force acting upon it.

-The gyroscope outside two cages, spinning in the undiminished strength of Earth’s magnetic and electric fields is subject to the full influence of the Abraham-Magnus force that causes the gyroscope to stronger resist Earth’s gravity pull.
+The gyroscope outside the shielding, spinning in the undiminished strength of Earth’s magnetic and electric fields, is subject to the full influence of the Abraham-Magnus force that causes the gyroscope to resist Earth’s gravity pull.